 I didn't spend my life chasing storms like a maniac like you did.

-Well, this is headache.
+Well, this is heading.

-Come on, you're you're making me look bad.
+Come on, you're making me look that.

 Well, you can't make me look any worse.